-Should a pupil's behaviour become unsafe or disruptive towards other, children then will be supported by a member of staff to go to a safe space within the school grounds.
-Our emotion coaching approach will be used to try and deescalate the pupil's behaviour.
+Should a pupil's behaviour become unsafe or disruptive towards other children and disrupt learning then this is not accepted within the classroom and children will be supported by a member of staff to reflect on this behaviour.
+Children may need to go to a safe space within the school grounds.
+Our emotion coaching approach will be used to try and if needed deescalate the pupil's behaviour.

-Once calm, a restorative process will begin.
-This will only happen once the child is regulated and ready.
+A restorative process will begin.
+This will only happen once the child is regulated and ready this may be the next day when an appropriate time is available with a member of staff.
 See Appendix 1 for Reflect and Reset storyboard which may be used with the child.